Customization

 -

-Use Auto Redraw When selected, Tecplot RS will automatically redraw the plot whenever style or data changes.
-Some users prefer to turn this option off while setting multiple style settings and then click the Redraw All button in the toolbar to see the updated plot.
+When selected, Tecplot RS will automatically redraw the plot whenever style or data changes.
+Some users prefer to turn this option off while changing multiple style settings, and then manually pressing Tecplot RS’s [Redraw] button on the Plot sidebar to see the full plot.

 -